 SOC 371 Deviant Behavior (A).
 Prerequisite: SOC 100.
 Examines classical and contemporary theories of deviant behavior, the extent of criminal and deviant behavior in modern society, and analysis of various approaches to controlling deviant behavior.
 3 Cr.

-SOC 374 Sociology of Human Rights (A).
+SOC 374 Sociology of Human Rights (A,I).
+Prerequisite: SOC 100.
 This course looks at the history, theories, and central institutions of the modern human rights regime to understand key issues such as universality, the right to life, free speech, humanitarian intervention, war, genocide, human rights activism, globalization, and states of emergency.
 In addition, it examines how human rights norms change and analyzes some of the challenges of contemporary human rights advocacy.
 3 Cr.

 SOC 380 Community and Social Change (A).
 Prerequisite: SOC 100.
 Examines classic and contemporary conceptions of community and social networks, their forms and impacts.
 Explores how social relations shape the multiple origins, dynamics and outcomes of social movements and other drivers of social change.
 3 Cr.
 Fall.

 SOC 412 Sociology of Education (A,I).
-Prerequisite: SOC 100 or instructor’s permission.
+Prerequisite SOC 100.
 Examines education as a social institution and its relationship to other social institutions.
 Explores schools as organizations in terms of structure and functions; compares schools within and across cultures; looks at inequality within education; and considers the role schools play in social change and stability.
-3 Cr.
 3 Cr.

 SOC 489 Applied Social Research Practicum (A).
-Provides direct experience in conducting sociological research under faculty supervision.
+Prerequisite SOC310 & Instructor's permission Provides direct experience in conducting sociological research under faculty supervision.
 1-6 Cr.

 SOC 499 Independent Study in Sociology (A).
+Instructor's permission required.
 Examines various theoretical perspectives on a social phenomenon or sub-area of sociology not covered by other registered courses.
 Arranged in consultation with the instructor.
 1-6 Cr.